federicogiannini13/macpnn/README.md

 # MAcPNN
-This repository contains the code used for the experimentation shown in the paper.
+This repository contains the code used for the experimentation shown in the paper that will be presented at IEEE Internation Conference on Big Data 2024 .

 ## 1) Installation
 execute: